facebook/react-native-website/docs/the-new-architecture/pillars-turbomodule.md

 Of interest in the `build.gradle` file:

-- The `defaultConfig` block, within the `android` block, adds a `buildConfigField` to enable the New Architecture.
 - The `react` block configures the CodeGen process.
 For Android, we need to specify:
   - the `jsRootDir`, which contains the relative path to the JavaScript specs
   - the `libraryName` we will use to link the library in the app.